-Over the last twelve years, I have authored a number of books and e-books.
+Over the last fifteen years, I have authored a number of books and e-books.
 These books have covered a wide range of topics including digital workflow, location lighting, adventure photography and stories behind the images.
-Two of these books, A Professional Photographer’s Workflow: Using Adobe Lightroom and Photoshop and Location Lighting for the Outdoor Photographer are self published e-books.
+Two of these books, A Professional Photographer’s Workflow: Using Adobe Lightroom and Photoshop (7th Edition) and Location Lighting for the Outdoor Photographer (2nd edition) are self published e-books.
 The other two, Exposed: Inside the Life and Images of a Pro Photographer and Adventure Photography: Capturing the World of Outdoor Sports, are printed books and were published by PeachPit Press and Lark Photography Books respectively.
 For a complete description of these books please visit my website.
 What follows are brief descriptions of each of these books.A Professional Photographer’s Workflow: Using Lightroom and Photoshop

 Need a cutting edge digital workflow?
 Curious about Adobe Photoshop Lightroom and how it can speed up your digital workflow.